 Field-hunting tip

-Look in skarn country — that is the host setting where rusinovite typically forms.
+Look in skarn country, the host setting where rusinovite typically forms.
 If you start seeing wadalite, fluorapatite, perovskite in float, you are in the right ground.
 Field specimens usually show a tabular crystals habit, so train your eye for that shape before scanning the outcrop.